NNPDF/pinecards/README.md

   - `arxiv`: The arxiv number of the experimental analysis, or if there are more than one, comma-seperated numbers.
   - `description`: A short description of the process/observables.
-Make sure to include also the name of the experiment and the centre-of-mass energy.
+Make sure to include the name of the experiment and the centre-of-mass energy.
   - `hepdata`: The DOI pointing to the experimental data, or a comma-separated list of DOIs.
 Preferably this points to specific tables of the observables specified below, as the hepdata entries usually show many of them.